 - Time Management

-Passing a test or exam is one thing, but there’s more to success in school than grades alone.
+Succeeding academically doesn’t just mean getting a passing grade on a test or an exam.
 That’s why our study skills tutors in the Chicagoland focus on the larger picture.
-We've designed our program to ensure your son or daughter is fully prepared for the growing workloads and expectations ahead.
-This includes diving into proven goal-setting strategies and study techniques that can be applied in a variety of situations.
+We have carefully developed our program around preparing your son or daughter for the increasing workloads and growing expectations ahead.
+This involves teaching effective study strategies and goal-setting techniques that can be put to work time and again.